platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/prepare.md

 ssh into the application.
 For a list of all the variables that {{% vendor/name %}} generates, please refer to the [documentation on provided environmental variables](/development/variables/use-variables/_index.md#use-provided-variables).

-Open the `.environment` file that the CLI tool generated earlier.
+Open the `.environment` file that the {{% vendor/name %}} CLI generated earlier.
 Notice it has already created some environmental variables for you that point back to those variables that {{% vendor/name %}} will generate.
 We'll need to add a few more for our Flask application so flask has what it needs to be able to function properly.
 To start, we need to update the `DATABASE_URL` variable.
 Change the line from: